 The Ingredients

-- Strawberry compote: I used homemade strawberry compote.
-Alternatively, you can use strawberry jam.
+- Strawberry compote: Use store-bought or homemade strawberry compote.
+Alternatively, use strawberry jam or preserves (regular or low-sugar).

-The simplicity of a strawberry parfait means that there are tons of wiggle room for experimentation.
-Here are some of my favorite options:
+The simplicity of this strawberry parfait recipe means that there is tons of wiggle room for experimentation, like:

 How to Make a Strawberry Parfait